AganFebro/neoland/README.md

 A simple, full‑stack NFT app for the CARV SVM network.
 It lets creators deploy a collection, fans mint 1/1 NFTs, and everyone list and trade on a lightweight marketplace.
 The app is optimized for Backpack wallet and runs on Node.js with a small, fast front‑end.

+On top of the web UI and marketplace, this repo now ships with **neobot**, a CARV D.A.T.A‑powered Discord agent that can deploy collections, look up collection ids, and even mint NFTs for your community directly from Discord.

+## Docs & Guides
+- App logic
+  - `LOGIC.md` (high‑level flows and architecture)
+- neobot (Discord agent)
+  - `d.a.t.a/README.md` – what neobot is, how to configure and run it
+  - `d.a.t.a/COMMAND.md` – natural‑language commands and examples for Discord

 ## Features
 - Deploy collections
   - Upload cover image and auto‑pin to IPFS